LLM-DfAM/LLM_G-Code_Generator/README.md

 ## LLM-G-Code-Generator

-**Official implementation of the paper: "Large language models for G-Code generation in design for additive manufacturing"**
+**Code and dataset for the paper: "Large language models for G-Code generation in design for additive manufacturing"**

 This repository provides an end-to-end framework for generating 3D printing G-code directly from design parameters using Large Language Models (LLMs).
 All scripts are located in the root directory for ease of use.